armory/docs/content/en/scale-agent/tasks/dynamic-account-options.md

 ## Migrate accounts

-Accounts can be migrated from Clouddriver `kubesvc_account` table to the agent(s) manually or automatically.
+You can migrate accounts can be migrated from Clouddriver `kubesvc_account` table to the agent(s) manually or automatically.

 ### Manual migration